Snoring & Sleep Apnea Dentist

 Sleep apnea is a condition that can affect any person at any age, though studies have shown that it is more likely for men to develop it.
 Some other common characteristics of sleep apnea patients include:

-• 40+ Years Old
+- 40+ Years Old

-• Large Tongue, Small Jaw, or Large Tonsils
+- Large Tongue, Small Jaw, or Large Tonsils

-• Nasal Obstructions (Deviated Septums or Allergy Problems)
+- Nasal Obstructions (Deviated Septums or Allergy Problems)

-Struggling With Snoring And Sleep Apnea in St. Louis
+Struggling With Snoring And Sleep Apnea in St. Louis?

+With millions of people around the United States struggling with snoring, you should never feel alone.
+It would be helpful if you understood that snoring can significantly impact your sleep, which is essential to overall health.
 Sleep allows the body and mind to restore, recharge, and heal.
 In doing so, good sleep can also allow you to live your life more fully.
-Snoring and sleep apnea are common disorders where patients experience interrupted sleep due to stopping breathing throughout the night.
+Snoring and sleep apnea are common disorders that cause patients to experience interrupted sleep due to breathing pauses throughout the night.

-Not only can this negatively impact your overall health, leading to mental and physical issues, it can also increase the overall chance of chronic health problems, including high blood pressure, heart problems, and stroke.
+Not only can this negatively impact your overall health, leading to mental and physical issues, but it can also increase the overall chance of chronic health problems, including high blood pressure, heart problems, and stroke.
+This is why it is vital to address your sleep apnea or snoring problems promptly.
+We recommend contacting The Dental Anesthesia Center today.

 Snoring and Sleep Apnea Treatment in St. Louis